calaveraInfo/midpoint-sandbox/README.md

-# Possible bugs

-## Higher order inducement problem
+# Higher order inducement problems

-Higher order inducement does not work for `targetRef` if it is set up using `orderConstraint` configuration element instead of simple `order`.
+## Secondary higher order inducement does not work

-Basic diagram:

-`regular-metarole <---assignment--- regular-role <---assignment--- user`

-Inducements in "regular-metarole" defines following behavior (verification done on screen "View all assignments" available in user profile):

-- Role "regular-role" should have indirectly assigned "regular-role-companion": This works OK.
-- User "user" should also have indirectly assigned "regular-role-companion": This don't work.

-This bug holds even for secondary higher order inducement (inducement of role which is itself induced, which is possible because higher order inducement surprisingly works for OrgTypes) as seen in "orderConstraint-induced-role" which defines following behavior (verification done by focusMapping serving as a marker):
+Diagram of relevant roles

+`orderConstraint-induced-role <---indirectly assigned by higher order inducement--- leaf (org) <---assignment--- user`

+orderConstraint-induced-role defines two inducements:

-- Secondary first order inducement: organization "leaf" should have it's "locality" set to "xxx".
-This works OK.
+- First order inducement with focus mapping that shoud set "locality" attribute of organization "leaf" to "zzz".
+This works.
-- Secondary higher order inducement: user "user" should have it's "locality" set to "yyy".
-This does not work.
+- Higher order inducement with targetRef pointing to "other-role" and also focus mapping that should set "locality" attribute of user "user" to "yyy".
+Both focus mapping and role inducement (as seen in roleMembershipRef) does not work.